Frequently Asked Questions

 - They are lateral flow test kits approved by the TGA for supply in Australia and meet all of the import conditions published on BICON; or

 - They are for personal use (i.e. for use by the individual importing them or their immediate family).
-See below for further details about personal use.
+See below for more details about personal use.

-For all other types of COVID-19 test kits and uses, a biosecurity import permit will be required.
+For all other types of COVID-19 test kits and uses, a biosecurity import permit is required.

-If you are importing RAT kits for personal use, they may be imported without a permit if they meet the conditions in the ‘COVID-19 rapid antigen test (RAT) kits for personal use’ BICON pathway.
+You can import RAT kits for personal use without a permit if they meet the ‘COVID-19 rapid antigen test (RAT) kits for personal use’ conditions in BICON.